wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Date range does not include 'future' dates anymore, since it was confusing some users
 * [Fix] Is Empty filter was not working as expected
 * [Fix] Bug on Maintenance > Delete Pageviews Where

-= 3.5.2 =
-* [Update] The Reports Library (wp-slimstat-db.php) has been streamlined.
-Please make sure to update your custom add-ons to use the new structure, or contact us if you need help.
-* [Update] The new DB Library uses 1 more SQL query per report, but much less PHP memory to store the results.
-You'll notice the difference!
-* [Fix] A snippet of code meant to be part of a future update, sneaked into v3.5.1, breaking the compatibility with WP SlimStat Shortcodes.
-We apologize for any inconvenience this may have caused.

-= 3.5.1 =
-* [Note] We got quite a lot of feedback about the new interface.
-Thank you for speaking up (yes, I'm looking at you, Romain and dFactory)!
-* [Note] Please make sure to clear your browser cache, if your reports look all messy and broken!
-* [New] You can now reload the World Map without reloading the entire page.
-* [Update] Colors now adapt to the admin color scheme currently active (thank you, [dFactory](http://wordpress.org/support/topic/v35-oh-man)).
-* [Update] Added new responsive layout for very large screens (width > 1440px).
-* [Update] Say hi to our own Icon Font Set, which replaces all the png icons we were using before (courtesy of [Fontello](http://fontello.com/), thank you, [dFactory](http://wordpress.org/support/topic/v35-oh-man)).
-* [Update] A new World Flags icon set makes things look even more consistent
-* [Update] Chart Tooltips are back!
-* [Update] RTL Support is being added to the CSS
-* [Update] FAQs have been updated to match the new Settings screens.
-* [Update] [flot](https://github.com/flot/flot) plotting library updated to version 0.8.2 stable
-* [Fix] The Add-ons Settings page was not rendering properly (thank you, Alexander et al.).
-* [Fix] The author filter was not working properly (thank you, [advertisingtech](http://wordpress.org/support/topic/author-filter-1))
-* [Fix] Bug with the new Currently Online report (it was honiring date filters, which was sort of confusing).
-* [Fix] Bug affecting tooltips in Firefox.
-* [Fix] Bug affecting database indexes (thank you, [frequencycast](http://wordpress.org/support/topic/ip-address-labelling-plug-in-stopped-working))
-* [Fix] Bug affecting SlimScroll in Firefox (thank you, [Gerard ter Beke](http://wordpress.org/support/topic/scrolling-activity-log-in-firefox-does-not-work-in-v35)).
-* [Fix] Conflict with another plugin related to the logout button (thank you, [GusRuss89](http://wordpress.org/support/topic/logout-button-conflicts-with-wp-slimstat))
-* [Fix] Bug on masking IP Addresses on 32-bit systems, which apparently hadn't been fixed in 3.5 (thank you, carbeck)

-= 3.5 =
-* [Note] Please make sure to clear your browser cache, if your reports look all messy and broken!
-* [New] A polished and fully responsive interface, optimized for the new WordPress 3.8 admin layout.
-If you're still using WP 3.7 or earlier, you may want to stick to version 3.4.3.
-* [New] Implemented *Slim*Scroll (what else? hehe) by [Piotr Rochala](http://rocha.la).
-* [New] Added qTip 2 to handle tooltips and contextual help.
-* [New] Added two new reports: who's currently online (registered users), and top language families (thank you, Vitaly)
-* [New] Now you can track 'fake' pageviews (if events are not enough for you)
-* [New] Pagination has been added to most reports: now you will not miss anything!
-* [Update] The 'Latest News' ribbon is now only displayed within the report screens, and it disappears automatically after 5 minutes.
-* [Update] [Browscap](http://browscap.co/) has been updated to version 5021-b9, released on Dec 8, 2013
-* [Updade] Most add-ons have been updated to use the new look and feel, icons, etc.
-* [Update] All the Settings screens have been reorganized and redesigned (and are now fully responsive!).
-We replaced the old "for geeks only" descriptions with new ones, easier to understand.
-* [Update] The plugin's source code is being consolidated and reorganized.
-You reports will now load faster than ever!
-* [Update] By default, Javascript Mode (or Tracking Mode, in v3.5) is now enabled
-* [Update] Added new icon for Windows 8.1
-* [Update] MaxMind / Geolocation database updated to December 2013
-* [Fix] Bug on masking IP Addresses on 32-bit systems (thank you, Per)

 == Distinguished Users ==